WeihanSyu/ATSC_409_Wave/readme.md

 ```
 </details>

-* The output of this script consists of two animations.
-One for the wave field and one for the ball.
+* Calling the "model" function in the shallow_water_wave_field python file will generate the wave and ball animation.
+* The above code snippet shows the code to generate the wave plot (1st line) and the ball movement (2nd line).
 * Using them in conjunction makes the animation quite choppy.
-* Turn off the ball to see a smooth wave field animation.
+* Comment out the ball to see a smooth wave field animation.